jkesseler/active-target/docs/dev-messages.md

 ## Target Add message

-When the target first starts up it's intial state is 'connecting to base station' Basically the target spams the basestation with this message until it revieved and 'acknowlede' message
+When the target first startsup it's intial state is 'connecting to base station' Basically the target spams the basestation with this message until it revieved and 'acknowlede' message.
+If after a set interval the target does not recieve an acknowledge it will stop trying to connect and give feedback on the failure.
 ### From target to basestation
 `{
   "systemId": {uuid},